ARTIFICIAL INTELLIGENCE AND NEXT GENERATION DISTRIBUTED COMMAND AND CONTROL

 Quick Summary

-The Department of the Air Force (DAF), through AFRL - Rome Research Site, has issued an Open, Two-Step Broad Agency Announcement (BAA), FA8750-23-S-7006, seeking research and development in Artificial Intelligence (AI) and Next Generation Distributed Command and Control (C2).
-This BAA aims to transform DAF and Joint Force C2 capabilities by advancing AI concepts for strategic decision advantage.
+The Department of the Air Force (DAF), through AFRL - Rome Research Site, has issued an Open, 2-Step Broad Agency Announcement (BAA) FA8750-23-S-7006 for Artificial Intelligence (AI) and Next Generation Distributed Command and Control (C2).
+This BAA seeks to accelerate research and development of novel AI-based and distributed capabilities to achieve strategic decision advantage for the DAF and Joint Force C2.
+The total estimated funding is approximately $99 million, with individual awards typically ranging from $200K to $20M over up to 48 months.
 White papers are accepted until August 30, 2028.

-• AI Decision Support for Battle Management Command and Control (BMC2) (TA10): Seeking AI-enabled decision support for managing complex Long-Range Kill Chains (LRKCs).
+• AI Decision Support for Battle Management Command and Control (BMC2): Seeking AI-enabled decision support for managing complex Long-Range Kill Chains (LRKCs).
+Note: Technical Area 3 (Advanced Wargaming Agents) has been removed, and no new white papers will be accepted for it.

 • BAA Number: FA8750-23-S-7006